Back to the Mac stuff.

 about systems.
 We don't guarantee all this model info is correct

-use 800K floppy drive and have a SCSI external connector.
+or complete, we'd appreciate corrections.
+Check the Web for more info.
+We MIGHT offer complete Mac Plus or SE systems, in "good" cosmetic condition, or in better cosmetic condition when available.
+These use 800K floppy drives and have a SCSI external connector.
 They are not uncommon, and they are useful or at least fun and interesting to own.
-The same applies to the SE, SE "superdrive" or SE FDHD, and the SE/30.
-Contact us to see what is available in these systems.
-For more information, check our "compact" Mac Web page for more about the Plus, SE, SE/30 and other "compact" Macs.
+The SE "superdrive" or SE FDHD are scarce and desirable; some just want the CPU board or "the chips".
+Contact me to see if I have one.
+For more information, check our "compact" Mac Web page for more information.
 But systems in very good cosmetic conditon may be on this Web page as "collectable".

 Mac Classic system in Apple box.
 We have a Mac Classic system in a box with matching serial numbers.
 The